biocompute-objects/biocompute-object-llm/rag/docs/usage.md

 ### Mode

 The mode option has no effect on the RAG performance, but controls how much extra information is included in the run log.
 Choosing the `debug` mode will include an extensive logging of everything that is happening during each run.
 Choosing the `production` mode will only include the necessary logging, such as the user options and return responses.

+### Github Repository

+After choosing the configuration options, you have the choice to also include a Github repository URL to include in the indexing process.
+The URL provided will automatically be parsed for the repository owner and repository name information.
+This will supplement the PDF data ingestion to provide more specific output for workflow specific steps in the description and parametric domains.